Jing Han Ph.D.

 - Evaluation of the relative selective potential of antimicrobial agents to trigger the dissemination of antimicrobial resistance and virulence factors to susceptible Salmonella

-- Investigation of microbial populations in different tobacco products
+- Investigation of microbial populations in different products by different approaches (culture-based, molecular, and bioinformatics approaches)

 Professional Societies/National and International